d3i-infra/Infrastructure-D3I-pilot/analysis-environment/README.md

 ssh -L 8080:localhost:80 <username>@<public-ip or domain name of the server>
 ```

-The username and password or key, will be provided by your administrator.
+The username, password and ip address or domain name of the server will be provided by your administrator.
 After creating the tunnel you can go to your browser and put the following in the address bar:

 ```
 localhost:8080